 16. Lecco, Italy

-Lecco is one of the most popular waterfront mountain towns in Europe.
+Lecco is one of the most popular waterfront mountain towns in Europe and definitely a place where to go in Europe.
 The panorama with the mountainous scenery inspires many travelers to take walking trips to enjoy the view along Lake Como’s shore.
 The romantic old town with its bell tower is a signature look of the area, and it also has charming cafés and restaurants that set the evening vibes high.

 IS THIS THE KIND OF POST THAT INTEREST YOU?AWESOME!
 TICKLE YOUR WANDERLUST AND JOIN MY COMMUNITY OF TRAVEL ENTHUSIASTS AND NEVER MISS OUT A POST!

 Are you on Pinterest?
 Pin these for later read!